Jadens-arc/jadens-arc.github.io/content/posts/why-are-people-not-excited-for-ai.md

 isFavorite = false
 +++

 > This is just a compilation of my observations in my day-to-day life asking people about AI.
 I could very well just be hanging out with haters and not even know it.
-Also I wrote this before the some current events and it's so interesting seeing this play out.
 I should also probably say that of course I'm biased because I'm a programmer and also I love my job.

 Generally speaking, only two groups of people are really excited about the current renaissance in artificial intelligence research: students who use it to "study" and tech enthusiasts who see money to be made.
 But every working-class person outside of the tech sphere I've talked to seems to have the same apathetic and sometimes pessimistic reaction to AI.